Debt Obligation Transparency Commitment

 Tax Notes are secured by ad valorem taxes and may be issued to finance construction of public works, purchase of equipment, materials, buildings or land, and to pay for certain professional services.
 State law limits the term to a maximum of seven years.

-Bonds are payable from the pledged revenue generated by the respective activity for which the bonds are issued.
+Revenue Bonds and Notes are payable from the pledged revenue generated by the respective activity for which the bonds or notes are issued.

 Corpus Christi Business and Job Development Corporation (CCBJDC) is a blended component unit of the City.
 Its Sales Tax Revenue Bonds are secured by a pledge of dedicated sales taxes and financed major repairs to the Seawall System and an arena.